lazear/lass/README.md

 # lass - the lightweight assembler

+## USE AT YOUR OWN RISK - THIS IS A WORK IN PROGRESS

 ### lass is a lightweight two-pass x86 assembler written in C with a focus on portability

 lass uses intel syntax, and currently supports nasm style labels (with $ and $$).